vladlet/GettingAndClearingDataProject/README.md

 3. Uses descriptive activity names to name the activities in the data set
 4. Appropriately labels the data set with descriptive variable names.
 5. From the data set in step 4, creates a second, independent tidy data set with the average of each variable for each activity and each subject.

+Project has a R Markdown file CodeBook.Rmd for create the code book CodeBook.md

+Project has a code book that describes the variables, the data, and any transformations or work that you performed to clean up the data called CodeBook.md